ustayready/cloudgpt/readme.md

 ## AWS vulnerability scanner ##
 Scan customer managed AWS policies for vulnerabilities using ChatGPT.

-Automatically redacts the customer account number before sending the policies to ChatGPT.
+This tool automatically redacts the customer account number by replacing them with a randomly generated account number before sending the policies to ChatGPT.
+Knowledge of a vulnerable policy without knowledge of the account that has the policy provisioned, is useless to OpenAI.
+Additionally, the internal prompt has continually returned responses starting with Yes or No, therefore, we are just parsing this portion of the response to determine vulnerability.
+Those using the tool should manually review the responses in the output to determine context of the response.
+It's not perfect but it's absolutely helpful.

 Follow me on Twitter ([Mike Felch - @ustayready](https://twitter.com/ustayready))